 The quickest and easiest way is to drive there.
 However, it is important to know that the road to Portovenere is quite narrow and winding, so people with little experience of driving may feel insecure.

-You can rent a car from AutoEurope.com, it has many offers from different merchants and it is easy for you to compare the prices online.
+You can rent a car from www.rentalcars.com.
+The platform has many offers from different merchants and it is easy for you to compare the prices online.